Contaminated Sites Database

 The data comes from the Toxic Sites Identification Program (TSIP), which works to locate and assess contaminated sites in low- and middle-income countries and identify those that pose the greatest threat to human health.

 Over a decade, the TSIP has assessed over 5,000 toxic hotspots, and trained over 400 investigators worldwide to search for and document polluted sites in their communities.

-Coordinated by Pure Earth (formerly known as Blacksmith Institute) and funded by the European Commission, UNIDO, The World Bank, Green Cross Switzerland and others, the program has trained more than 400 investigators in nearly 50 countries.
-Investigators assess contaminated sites, undertake environmental sampling and collect health data using a rapid assessment tool called the Initial Site Screening (ISS) protocol.
+TSIP is coordinated by Pure Earth (formerly known as Blacksmith Institute) and funded by the European Commission, UNIDO, The World Bank, and others.
+TSIP-trained investigators assess contaminated sites, undertake environmental sampling and collect health data using a rapid assessment tool called the Initial Site Screening (ISS) protocol.
 This protocol was developed based on US EPA protocols with the input and advice of experts from US EPA, Johns Hopkins School of Public Health and others.